UnscriptedVN/candella/docs/05-multiuser.md

 A user is defined by a username and is represented as the `CAUser` data class.
 In most cases, developers will not need to create an instance of this class as core services and applications will provide this automatically.

 - `CAUser.username` contains the username of the user.
 Usernames must be in lowercase with no spaces or special characters.
 - `CAUser.display_name` contains the user-facing display name for the user.
-This display name is used by core services such as Caberto Shell to display the user's name.
+This display name is used by core services such as Celeste Shell to display the user's name.
 By default, this name defaults to the username.

 `CAUser` provides methods for checking equality and string representation.